-The 2023 Festival Ironwood is scheduled for July 12-15 at the Historic Ironwood Depot Park between Lowell and Suffolk streets in downtown Ironwood.
-The four-day, midsummer, familyfriendly event offers an annual art, craft and trade show, as well as food and Page 10 - Summer Fun & Dining Guide games for kids of all ages, including the "World's Largest Duck Pick."
-The festival also features live music, a classic car show, a sand volleyball tournament, and a walk/run/roll event.
-Look for event updates and registration forms on the Ironwood Area Chamber of Commerce website at ironwoodchamber.org (under "Events") and on Facebook.
-You also may register for the art show, the craft/trade show, the car show or the races by calling the chamber at 906-932-1122 or by emailing chamber@ironwoodchamber.org.
+Festival Ironwood The 2024 Festival Ironwood is scheduled for July 17-20 at the Historic Ironwood Depot Park between Lowell and Suffolk streets in downtown Ironwood.
+The 4-day, midsummer, familyfriendly event typically offers an annual art, craft and trade show, as well as food and games for kids of all ages, including the "World's Largest Duck Pick."
+The festival also features live music, a classic car show, a sand volleyball tournament, walk/run/roll event and daily 50/50 raffles.
+Look for event updates and registration forms on the Ironwood Area Chamber of Commerce website at ironwoodchamber.org and on Facebook.
+For registration information for the art show, the craft/trade show, the car show or the races, call the chamber at 906-932-1122 or email chamber@iron-woodchamber.org.
+Page 12 - Summer Fun & Dining Guide